dresdner353/energyutils/ESB_HDF_READER.md

 # ESB HDF Reader

-The Electricity Supply Board in Ireland have a data dowload service available to customers with smart meters.
+The Electricity Supply Board in Ireland have a data download service available to customers with smart meters.
 They refer to this data as their harmonised data format.
-It's esentially power import and export data provided in 30-minute intervals and downloaded in CSV files.
+It's essentially power import and export data provided in 30-minute intervals and downloaded in CSV files.
+It has been an awkward data source in general as the power usage values are timestamped n local time when the usage period ended and also need to be summed up per hour and divided by 2 to get real kWh values.

 The ```esb_hdf_reader.py``` script can be used to parse this data into a more analytics or spreadsheet-friendly form.